 School Supplies and Support for the Anna Julia Cooper Episcopal School

 An independent, tuition-free, faith-based middle school for students of limited resources primarily from Richmond's East End neighborhoods.
-Look for an updated list in August for the beginning of the school year needs.
+Our 2017 list is below.
 Items can be dropped off at the church during office hours, Tuesday - Friday, 11am - 4pm, or on Sundays during church.
+Please bring your donations by Sunday, August 27.

 Christmas for the Elders